Baby on the way? Congrats! Here are all the best free baby stuff and samples to help you save money and test out new products.

 To get a box, apply through your midwife at your 18-20 or 28-week appointment.
 The box is delivered four weeks before your due date.

-The box is packed with stuff like a free baby grow and other clothes!
+The box is packed with stuff like free baby grows and other clothes!
 You get:

 - Digital thermometer